43 Geography Trivia Questions [With Answers]

 Answer: France, with roughly 100 million international tourist arrivals per year.

-Why it stumps people: The United States and China are common guesses.
-France has held the top spot for over 30 years, driven by Paris, the French Riviera, and the country’s position as a gateway to European travel.
+Why it trips people: The United States and China are the usual guesses.
+France has owned the top spot for over 30 years, on the strength of Paris, the French Riviera, and its position as the front door to European travel.
 Spain is second at about 94 million.

 35. What is the most spoken language in the world by native speakers?
 (Easy)